jbgdion/we.reboot/README.md

-# weeReboot
+# weeBoot

 **DESCRIPTION**

-weeReboot is a utility program that shows the remaining time before it restarts the computer.
+weeBoot is a utility program that shows the remaining time before it restarts the computer.
 Default countdown timer is 60 minutes.
 User can change the time of the reboot.
 The countdown timer will automatically update when the user changes the reboot time.
 At less than 30 minutes, it will automatically pop up every 10 minutes as a reminder.
 At less than 5 minutes, it will be fixed at the bottom right corner.
 All buttons will be disabled except restart.
 Reboot time will be limited to 11:59 PM if the program runs before 5:00 PM.